snorlax/pesis/README.md

 # Pesis - the game
-A card game like simulation of Finnish baseball!
+A card game like simulation of finnish baseball!